Employer of Record

 Annual Leave

-Employers must provide 21 days of paid annual leave per year, increasing to 30 days after five years, granted at the start of the year and used within that year.
-No compensation in place of leave.
+Employers must provide at least 21 days of paid annual leave per year, increasing to 30 days after five consecutive years of service.
+The worker must take the leave in the year it is due, subject to the Labour Law rules on scheduling and postponement.

 Sick Leave

-Employees receive 90 paid sick days with full wages for 30 days, then three-quarters for 60 days, plus 30 days of unpaid sick leave if needed.
+Employees receive sick leave with full wages for the first 30 days, three-quarters wages for the next 60 days, and 30 days without pay, during a single year starting from the first sick leave date.

 Maternity and Paternity Leave